matt-harrison/starwars/README.md

 * character frame sometimes redundant to Lighsaber instance
 * concurrent boss and player death results in Game Over + next level
 * friendlies remain on stage after !inBounds ?
-* cutscenes not size correctly on mobile / when resizing